 Andrew joined Watsi on March 12th, 2013.
-Five years ago, Andrew became the 386th member to automatically support a new Watsi patient every month.
-Since then, 5,442 more people have become monthly donors!
-Andrew's most recent donation traveled 8,800 miles to support Hour, a grocery seller from Cambodia, to fund a mastoidectomy ear procedure.
+Six years ago, Andrew became the 386th member to automatically support a new Watsi patient every month.
+Since then, 5,614 more people have become monthly donors!
+Andrew's most recent donation traveled 8,500 miles to support Emmanuel, 2-year-old from Kenya, to fund surgery for his hypospadias condition.

 Hour is a 48-year-old grocery seller from Cambodia.
 He has two children, one daughter and one son.
 He likes to watch television and he also likes to play games with his children.
 Ten years ago, Hour had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Hour experiences smelliness, ear discharge, itchiness, and hearing loss.
 He has a difficult time hearing and he finds it challenging to communicate well with his family and people at the market.
 Hour traveled to our medical partner's care center to receive treatment.
 On March 11th, he will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 "I hope that my ear infection stops, my ear drum heals, and my hearing improves," he shared.